 |Passport required||Return ticket required||Visa Required|

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Denmark.
+For nationals from countries not listed here, please contact the nearest embassy to check the visa requirements for Denmark.

 Types and Cost